-ALBERTA TRANSPORTATION GEOHAZARD ASSESSMENT PROGRAM PEACE REGION (PEACE RIVER DISTRICT) 2022 INSPECTION
+ALBERTA TRANSPORTATION AND ECONOMIC CORRIDORS GEOHAZARD ASSESSMENT PROGRAM PEACE REGION - SWAN HILLS 2024 INSPECTION

-Site Number Location Name Hwy km SH006-1 1006-1 North of Sw Klumph Creek 33:14 18.1-18.6 Legal Description า UTM Co-ordinates NE28/SE33-70-9-\ N5M 11U E 608,502 N 6,107,107 Date PF CF Total Previous Inspection: 1-Jun-2020 10 4 40 Current Inspection: 30-May-2022 10 4 40 Road AADT: 6 580 Year: 2022 Inspected By: Rishi Adhikari, Ed Szmata, TR Max Shannon, Rodney Johnsto Ishi Adhikari, TRANS d Szmata, TRANS Jax Shannon, TRANS Rodney Johnston, TRANS Ken Froese, Thurber Mark Gallego, Thurber Rob Cottreau, Thurber (GIS) Trevor Sterling, Thurber (Safety) Report Attachments: ✓ Photographs Plans ✓ Plans Maintenance Items Primary Site Issue: Dimensions: Date of Remediation: Maintenance: Highway cr over an over to 13 m de clay overbu erosion by on the high north and c 500 m of h 4 m to 10 n 1988: 40 n damaging b 2001: Cons using excar loading.
-Ou were repair 2016: ACP 2017: Over Highway crosses active slide area approximately 700 m in width over an overall slope height of 57 m.
-Movement appears to be 6 m to 13 m deep in upper portion of weathered bedrock or bottom of clay overburden at bedrock contract likely triggered initially by toe erosion by the highly mobile Swan River.
+Site Number Location Name Hwy km

+SH006-1 North of Swan Hills Klumph Creek 33:14 18.1-18.6

+Legal Description UTM Co-ordinates

+NE28/SE33-70-9-W5M 11U E 608,502 N 6,107 107

+Date PF CF Total

+Previous Inspection: 30-May-2022 10 4 40

+Current Inspection: 5-Jun-2024 10 4 40

+Road AADT: 680 0 Year: 2023

+Inspected By: Ken Froese, Thu Roger Skirrow, T

+Report Attachments: ⊠ Plans

+Primary Site Issue: The highway crosses an active slide area approximately 700 m in width over an overall slope height of 57 m.
+Movement appears to be 6 m to 13 m deep, seated in weathered bedrock or the base of clay overburden at the bedrock contract.
+The slide was likely triggered initially by high water levels within the slope and toe erosion by the highly mobile Swan River.
 Movement is manifested on the highway at each end of the scarp: transverse cracking at the north and culvert distress at the south.
-500 m of highway length with an embankment fill height between 4 m to 10 m in height (north to south).
-1988: 40 m wide portion of west slope of embankment failed damaging both culverts which was repaired.
-2001: Construction of toe berm (600 m long) with sand subdrains using excavated material (390,000 m3) from upslope areas for offloading.
+Persistent creep movements continue to produce pavement distress.
+Dimensions: 500 m of highway length with an embankment fill height between 4 m to 10 m in height (north to south).
+Date of Remediation: 1988: 40 m wide portion of west portion of embankment near the tributary to the Swan River failed damaging both culverts which was repaired.
+2001: Construction of toe berm (600 m long) with sand subdrains using excavated material (390,000 m3) from upslope areas for off-loading.
 Outlets of 1200 mm and 900 mm culverts at Klumph Creek were repaired and extended.
-2016: ACP patch placed over cracks at north end of site.
+Maintenance: 2016: ACP patch placed over cracks at north end of site.
 2017: Overhead powerline installed on east side of highway.
-Observations: 2020: Patcl 2020: Patching at north end of site. rsened?
-Crock pott rn at north and af cito has reflects d Pavement Distress through pa observed o tch.
-Deterioration of driving surfac Slope Movement Ongoing m confirmed slide obser ovement observed by pavement distrived near culvert inl in instruments an ess; possible ski ets in 2019. d n V
+2020: Patching at north end of site.